sidml/Ship-Image-Classification-Challenge/README.md

 | Cruise | 4      |
 | Tankers | 5      |

  We are provided with 6252 images in train and 2680 images in test data.
-Further, this is an imbalanced dataset, so some classes have like Cruise have very few images.
+You can download the dataset [here](https://www.kaggle.com/arpitjain007/game-of-deep-learning-ship-datasets).
+I have shared the notebooks on kaggle.
+You can easily fork and run the notebook to get started quickly (recommended).
+If you decided to run locally, you may need to replicate the folder structure.

  I mainly used fastai and Keras for my experiments.
 I used kaggle kernels which i will be publicly sharing.
 The notebooks directory contains the ipynb notebooks which you can download and run on your PC (you may have to replicate the folder structure).
 The python directory contains notebook code imported as python file.

 My final confusion matrix: